airjp73/rvf/packages/core/README.md

 It isn't recommended for use by most people.

 The API of this package is not currently stable and does not follow semver.
-The version reflects the current version of the other RVF pacakges.
+The version reflects the current version of the other RVF packages.
 Eventually this API will be stablized for you to make your own RVF adapters.